Cord Blood Specimen Collection Guide

 Following documents/items are also provided with the kit separately to facilitate procurement process

-UMBILICAL CORD BLOOD COLLECTION PROCEDURE
+THE UMBILICAL CORD BLOOD COLLECTION PROCEDURE

 PLEASE ENSURE THAT THE CORD REMAINS CLAMPED AT ALL TIMES.

-Collecting Umbilical Cord Blood Sample: IN-UTERO
+Collecting the Umbilical Cord Blood Specimen: IN-UTERO

 STEP ONE

-· Take the sterile blood bag out of its packaging and place nearby.
+• Take the sterile blood bag out of its packaging and place nearby.

-· Clean the umbilical cord with the sterile gauze.
+• Clean the umbilical cord with the sterile gauze.

-· Disinfect the areas where the needle will be inserted. (a sterile environment is a must).
+• Disinfect the areas where the needle will be inserted. (a sterile environment is a must)

-Collecting Umbilical Cord Blood Sample: EX-UTERO
+Collecting the Umbilical Cord Blood Specimen: EX-UTERO

 STEP ONE

-· Prepare the work surface where the cord blood collection will be performed.
+• Prepare the work surface where the cord blood collection will be performed.

-· Take the sterile blood bag out of its packaging.
+• Take the sterile blood bag out of its packaging.

-· Place the placenta on a sterile cloth and allow the umbilical cord to hang down over the
+• Place the placenta on a sterile cloth and allow the umbilical cord to hang down over the side.
+(Gravity can play an important part in this procedure)

-· Clean the umbilical cord with the sterile gauze.
+• Clean the umbilical cord with the sterile gauze.

-· Disinfect the areas where the needle will be inserted. (a sterile environment is a must)
+• Disinfect the areas where the needle will be inserted. (a sterile environment is a must)

 STEP TWO (IN-UTERO AND EX-UTERO)

-· The needle is covered with a blue cap, remove it.
+• The needle is covered with a blue cap, remove it.

-· Starting at the end of the clamped cord insert the needle attached to the blood bag into the disinfected blood vessel.
+• Starting at the end of the clamped cord insert the needle attached to the blood bag into the disinfected blood vessel.

-· Allow the cord blood to flow into the collection bag to collect as much blood as possible;
+• Allow the cord blood to flow into the collection bag to collect as much blood as possible; this may take a few minutes.

-· If the cord blood does not flow, very gently turn the needle (the bevel of the needle may
+• If the cord blood does not flow, very gently turn the needle (the bevel of the needle may be resting on the vessel wall) this should allow the blood to flow.

-· If the cord blood still fails to flow, remove the needle from the vessel and insert into the
+• If the cord blood still fails to flow, remove the needle from the vessel and insert into the next disinfected vessel further up the cord.

-· Gently agitate the collection bag during the procedure in order to mix the cord blood
+• Gently agitate the collection bag during the procedure in order to mix the cord blood with the CPD anticoagulant.

-· It may be necessary to draw blood from several places in the umbilical cord.
+• It may be necessary to draw blood from several places in the umbilical cord.
 Please ensure that these areas have been properly sterilised beforehand.

 STEP THREE (IN-UTERO AND EX-UTERO)